South Weymouth in Norfolk County, Massachusetts — The American Northeast (New England)

 Shea Field Memorial Grove

-Erected by Association of Naval Aviation Patriot Squadron.
+Erected 1997 by The Association of Naval Aviation, Patriot Squadron.

 Location.
-42° 9.87′ N, 70° 56.76′ W. Marker is in South Weymouth, Massachusetts, in Norfolk County.
-Marker is at the intersection of Shea Memorial Drive and Memorial Grove Avenue on Shea Memorial Drive.
+42° 9.867′ N, 70° 56.717′ W. Marker is in South Weymouth, Massachusetts, in Norfolk County.
+Marker is at the intersection of Memorial Grove Avenue and Shea Memorial Drive on Memorial Grove Avenue.
 Touch for map.
-This marker is on the base of the aircraft.
-Marker is in this post office area: South Weymouth MA 02190, United States of America.
+Marker is in this post office area: Weymouth MA 02188, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 A4D-2 (A-4B) Skyhawk (within shouting distance of this marker); History of NAS South WeymouthWar Memorial (approx. 3 miles away); First School House in Weymouth (approx. 4˝ miles away); The First Church in Weymouth (approx. 4˝ miles away); Abigail Adams Birthplace (approx. 4.7 miles away); Abigail Adams Cairn (approx. 5˝ miles away); Adams National Historical Park (approx. 6 miles away).
 Touch for a list and map of all markers in South Weymouth.